gannonprudhomme/ha-desktop-processes/README.md

 You can add the integration through Home Assistant's UI.

-Additional, you can add the following to your `configuration.yaml`:
+Additionally, you can add the following to your `configuration.yaml`:

 ```yaml
 desktop_processes: